 2. Human Factors: For example, ZIP Code boundaries, and contents, can be scaled to the extent that the average user can visually identify residential home exposures marked with small circles.

-3. Functionality: For example, make the software design at the topmost level a data flowchart containing the following components: HURRICANES, WINDFIELD, DAMAGE, and LOSS COSTS.
+3. Functionality: For example, make the software design at the topmost level a data flowchart containing the following components: HURRICANES, WINDFIELD, DAMAGE, and HURRICANE LOSS COSTS.
 Write the low-level code in Java.

 4. Documentation: For example, use Acrobat PDF for the layout language, and add PDF hyperlinks in documents to connect the sub-documents.

-5. Data: For example, store the vulnerability data in an Excel spreadsheet using a different sheet for each construction type.
+5. Data: For example, store the hurricane vulnerability data in an Excel spreadsheet using a different sheet for each construction type.

 6. Human Resources: For example, task individuals for the six-month coding of the windfield simulation.
 Ask others to design the user-interface by working with the Quality Assurance team.